-M. City of Camas Utility Billing Proposed Changes - Phase II Details: This presentation was to discuss proposed changes to be incorporated into an ordinance for public hearing and City Council's consideration on March 2nd.
-The proposed changes include: budget billing, low income assistance, filing property tax liens, abandonment of service, new fees and elimination of payment extensions.
+Details: This presentation is to discuss proposed changes to be incorporated into an Ordinance for Public Hearing and City Council's consideration on March 2nd.
+The propose changes include: budget billing, low income assistance, filing property tax liens, abandonment of service, new fees and elimination of payment extensions.

 Presenter: Cathy Huber Nickerson, Finance Director